-In any case, even if the Marxist doctrine were correct, it asked the wrong question as far as India's requirements were concerned, for it sought to maximize productivity per unit of labour.
-This was the same as the approach of advanced capitalist countries such as the USA, New Zealand, Australia and Canada where there is a vast surplus of land over the labour available to till it.
+Zealand, Australia and Canada where there is a vast surplus of land over the labour available to till it.
 India's agricultural population, relative to its land, dictates an optimization of productivity per unit acre, as land becomes the limiting factor with so many families to be employed on a relatively fixed amount of area.
 According to this yardstick, an adequate agricultural policy would seek to maximize productivity per acre at the relative cost of land and capital, pointing towards intensive rather than extensive farming methods.

 This requirement alone makes collectivization on Marxist principles flawed in India; combined with the Law of Diminishing Returns, which dictates that rise in productivity on a fixed agricultural area diminishes with the addition of each new member, it becomes counterproductive.
-India's foremost requirement since Independence from colonial Britain was food security for its ballooning population and would remain for decades after the publication of this book.
+India's foremost requirement since Independence was food security for its ballooning population and would remain for decades after the publication of this book.
 Famines were all too familiar in recent history, and concern about it was omnipresent in the thoughts of all thinkers.
 Maximizing overall production was a dire requirement, even at the expense of labor, and small farms were the way to go to achieve it.
 Singh declares with confidence:

-"However, while in sheer theory, the size of the farm, in and of itself, did not affect production per acre, in actual practice and for reasons following, given the same resource facilities, soil content and climate, a small farm produces, acre for acre, more than a large one - howsoever organised, whether cooperatively, collectively or on a capitalistic basis.
+"However, while in sheer theory, the size of the farm, in and of itself, did not affect production per acre, in actual practice and for reasons following, given the same resource facilities, soil content and climate, a small farm produces, acre for acre, more than a large one-howsoever organised, whether cooperatively, collectively or on a capitalistic basis.
 And it will continue to produce more, until a device is discovered which can accelerate nature's process of gestation and growth."
+18

-These 'reasons following' include the peasant's attachment to his land, animals and poultry which motivate the peasant beyond the incentives provided on collective farms or to labour on large capitalist farms.
+These "following reasons" include the peasant's attachment to his own land, animals and poultry, which motivates the peasant beyond the incentives provided on collective farms or capitalist labour on large farms.
 A peasant's family helps out on the land, charging nothing for it from the peasant, and it takes better care of the animals, poultry and soil which occur recurrently in the productivity cycle as an ecosystem.
-The collectivized farm, whose whole raison d'etre of increased productivity stood refuted for Indian requirements, performs poorly on these fronts.
+The collectivized farm, whose whole raison d'etre of increased productivity stood refuted for Indian requirements, also performs poorly on these fronts.
 It relies more on machinery which produces less per acre than the bullock plough, and artificial fertilizers that deteriorate the quality of soil over the long term.
 Charan Singh makes little of the last of the arguments for collectivization, viz., access to government machinery and credit, better technologies available on larger farms etc. and bitterly criticises the dogmatic acceptance of the "economies of scale" principle in agriculture, equating bigger with more productive.